 - The actions will align with those listed in Attachment B of the Accord or as modified in accordance with section III.E of the Accord. - The actions will agree with the Fish and Wildlife Program, which incorporated the 2004 subbasin plans into the Fish and Wildlife Program as approved by the ISRP and adopted by the NPCC in the 2004 amendment process.
-Actions will address habitat limiting factors by protecting functioning habitat and restoring degraded ecosystem functions or processes consistent with the following subbasin plan sections: Key Findings (Section 6.2), Hypothesis Statements (Section 6.3), and Near Term Opportunities for Habitat

-Needs (Section 6.5), as presented in the Entiat Subbasin Plan; Assessment Unit Summaries (Section 5.5) as presented in the Methow Subbasin Plan; and Key Findings and Hypothesis Statements (Section 6.4) as presented in the Wenatchee Subbasin Plan.
+Actions will address habitat limiting factors by protecting functioning habitat and restoring degraded ecosystem functions or processes consistent with the following subbasin plan sections: Key Findings (Section 6.2), Hypothesis Statements (Section 6.3), and Near Term Opportunities for Habitat Needs (Section 6.5), as presented in the Entiat Subbasin Plan; Assessment Unit Summaries (Section 5.5) as presented in the Methow Subbasin Plan; and Key Findings and Hypothesis Statements (Section 6.4) as presented in the Wenatchee Subbasin Plan.
 Identified projects will be designed and implemented to benefit abundance, productivity, population spatial structure, and life history diversity parameters for fish species at the population scale.
-Projects will be consistent with fish habitat objectives (USFWS 1999) and desired future conditions, strategies, and near-term opportunities provided in Section 7.6 of the Entiat Subbasin Plan, Section 5.5 of the Methow Subbasin Plan, and Section 7.8 of the Wenatchee Subbasin Plan.

-Given that most of the Accord actions were taken directly from the 2007 Recovery Plan, actions will be implemented using the suites of potential habitat actions for each habitat action class identified in the Recovery Plan (Recovery Plan, Table 5.9, p.
-236) as appropriate or as modified in accordance with section III.E of the Accord.
+Projects will be consistent with fish habitat objectives (USFWS 1999) and desired future conditions, strategies, and near-term opportunities provided in Section 7.6 of the Entiat Subbasin Plan. - Given that most of the Accord actions were taken directly from the 2007 Recovery Plan, actions will utilize the suites of potential habitat actions for each habitat action class identified in the Recovery Plan (Table 5.9, p.
+236 of the Recovery Plan) as appropriate or as modified in accordance with section III.E of the Accord.
 The Recovery Plan identifies "classes" of restoration actions (Habitat Action Class)-for example, riparian restoration, side channel reconnection, or obstruction restoration-and links these Habitat Action Classes to "primary" limiting factors and application to the VSP parameters (Table 5.9, p.
-236).
+236 of the Recovery Plan).
 A suite of potential habitat actions for each habitat action class is also provided.
 Restoration classes were identified through a collaborative process that included federal, state, and local governments, tribes, and local stakeholder participation.
 The Recovery Plan identified suites of actions for each restoration class (Potential Habitat Actions).
 It does not, at this time, identify which of those specific actions will be implemented within each assessment unit, nor does it identify specific locations within the assessment unit where an action will be implemented.
 Rather, the Recovery Plan provides a short list of specific actions that could be implemented within each restoration class (Table 5.9).
-The Recovery Plan does identify the appropriate restoration classes that are needed to address the primary limiting factors and threats within assessment units (Recovery Plan, Appendix G, Habitat Matrices).
-The tables in Appendix G of the Recovery Plan are organized by subbasin (a different table for each subbasin) and by geographic assessment unit.
+The Recovery Plan does identify the appropriate restoration classes that are needed to address the primary limiting factors and threats within assessment units (Appendix G, Habitat Matrices, of the Recovery Plan).
+The tables in Appendix G are organized by subbasin (a different table for each subbasin)

+and by geographic assessment unit.
 Each table identifies the primary limiting factor(s) by assessment unit, the primary causal factors or threats, the management objectives, appropriate restoration classes (from Table 5.9), specific restoration actions (from Table 5.9), species affected by the action (spring Chinook, steelhead, or bull trout), contribution of the action to VSP (A/P or SS/D), and effect time.
 Assessment units were also ranked according to their importance to recovery.
 At this time, the tables do not reflect the feasibility of implementing habitat actions.